 The term bandwidth has a number of technical meanings but since the popularization of the internet, it has generally referred to the amount of information your internet can handle at a given point of time.

 An internet connection with a larger bandwidth can move a set amount of data (say, a video file or a image file) much faster than an internet connection with a lower bandwidth.

 Bandwidth is typically expressed in bits per second, like 60 Mbps or 60 Mb/s, to explain a data transfer rate of 60 million bits (megabits) every second.

 Why Bandwidth Is Important.

 For most people, those two activities are by far the biggest bandwidth hoggers that negatively affect your wifi network.
 Gaming consoles downloading and uploading and video streaming site of the likes of Netflix or Spark Sport.
-This is because the files the internet needs to download and upload and bigger in size compares to images, emails, or websites.
+This is because the files the internet needs to download and upload and bigger in size compared to images, emails, or websites.

 How Much Bandwidth Do You Have, or How Much Do You Need?

 Running a speed test on fast.com can help determine how much bandwidth you have available.
 To note speed test are better done with a lan cable plugged into your computer and not on your phone over wifi, due to wifi being interfered with other devices around your household.